 EdTech basically refers to the use of technology, IT tools, computer hardware and software in education to bring a host of options to students for interactive learning.
 Today, various eLearning platforms have become popular among learners and offer many unique features that are not possible in a physical classroom.
 These features include on-demand tutor discovery, video on coding and technology, gamification of various concepts, interactive preparation for competitive exams, tracking an individual’s performance over time, and so on.

 The eLearning platforms are not only designed for high school or college grads, they are also quite useful for professionals as well.
 Platforms like Simplilearn, Udacity, edX, and Coursera offer a range of courses on digital skills and act as a bridge between employers and professionals.
 Based on individual career interests, one can enroll in the desired course.
 For example, a professional embarking on a career in project management can take a PRINCE2 course or a CAPM training program.
 Similarly, there are in-depth courses related to various emerging technologies like Artificial Intelligence, blockchain, the Internet of Things (IoT), Virtual Reality, big data analytics, and so on.

 Apart from the benefits offered to the learners, one can also think of starting a career in the EdTech industry.
 The job roles in this industry basically come under categories like Technology, Marketing and Sales, and Content and Pedagogy.
-Let us explore some of these job roles.
+Let us electronics engineering degree explore some of these job roles.

 Technology – Under this category, there are jobs like software engineers, app developers, and technical architects.
 They are hired to take care of the EdTech platform and its functionality.